anthrax3/botpress-topics/README.md

 ## Note

-Please make sure on the middleware screen the middelware for this module is before the `hear` middlewear.
+Please make sure on the middleware screen the middleware for this module is before the `hear` middlewear.